 - We will not be liable for any breaches of the Conditions arising from any event outside our control, including (but not limited to) fire, flood, storm or strikes

 All parking spaces, including those for coaches, are allocated on a first come first served basis and cannot be guaranteed.

 Highland Wildlife Park cannot be held responsible for the weather conditions.
 However in exceptional circumstances where HWP has to cancel a special Experience package an alternative date will be arranged.

 - Annual Season passes and memberships are valid for a full year from the date of purchase unless otherwise specified.
 Passes are non transferable and non refundable.
-The Park is closed on Christmas Day.
+The park is closed on Christmas Day.

-From time to time we and third parties to whom we have provided authority may take photographs and/or video recordings of the Wildlife Park premises, including the car parks and surrounding areas, as well as events, which may feature visitors.
+From time to time we and third parties to whom we have provided authority may take photographs and/or video recordings of Highland Wildlife Park's premises, including the car parks and surrounding areas, as well as events, which may feature visitors.
 By accepting these Terms, you agree that RZSS or any authorised third party may use such images in perpetuity in any promotional or publicity material in any format whatsoever.
 You further agree that all copyright and any other intellectual property rights that subsist in or arise out of these materials shall be absolutely owned by us or such authorised third party (subject to our agreement) as the case may be.